Thirty years after the birth, here is how everything began…

 Everything seemed to be ready to enrich Joint Study Programmes plan, overcoming all the single countries obstacles and the singular agreements between some members of the European Community.
 What is more, in 1987, the mediation of Franck Biancheri and AEGEE produced the final results, convincing Mitterand, French president, to join the cause and revive the discussion about a synergic European university exchange system.
 The proposal was approved by the Commission on the 14th May 1987.

-The Erasmus programme was definitely born the 15th June 1987.
+The Erasmus birth finally occurred the 15th June 1987.

 Its name was an acronym for European Region Action Scheme for the Mobility of University Students, inspired by the famous European humanist Erasmus of Rotterdam.

 The Erasmus birth happened after a tangled route: all the countries renounced to sceptical visions and national egoisms to develop one of the most successful European initiative.
 Erasmus generates feelings of belonging to something bigger than a nation.
 It makes people looking beyond borders and allows to have a wider comprehension and awareness about the reality.
 Meeting other people from many countries, learning different languages, discovering a lot of cultures.
 Building an international friends network allows the student to grow up as a person and as a future member of the society.